 5. Holding on to resentment and unforgiveness.

-7. Being afraid of being happy of being truly loving beings.
+7. Being afraid of happiness, of our true and loving divine nature.

 A Different Approach to How to Be Happy:

 I ask, "What is making me feel unhappy?"

 I focus my attention and tune in to the unhappy situation noticing any feelings that showing up.
 I pick one to focus my attention on and as I to EFT tapping, I ask myself, "Where is this feeling coming from?"

 Information will surface, maybe a thought, an event, an image or belief.